ohfernando/intro-python-for-biosci/README.md

 Exercise 1:

-Exercise 2: no extra notes
+Exercise 2: make sure the main file is in the same directory as betternumgenerator.py, then  open betternumgenerator.py before running code

 Exercise 3: